avast/rabbitmq-scala-client/README.md

 implicit val sch: Scheduler = ???
 val blockingExecutor: ExecutorService = Executors.newCachedThreadPool()

-val monitor = new AvastJmxMetricsMonitor("TestDomain")
+val monitor: Monitor = ???

 // here you create the connection; it's shared for all producers/consumers amongst one RabbitMQ server - they will share a single TCP connection
 // but have separated channels